-There is a well-established hot springs inn in Washington State on the West Coast that stubbornly adheres to traditional bathing methods.
+There is a well-established hot springs inn in Washington State on the West Coast that stubbornly adheres to traditional soaking methods.

 In some rooms, by contrast, thermal water was poured into a state-of-the-art Jacuzzi.